i-Asset/common/README.md

 # common

-common modules to be re-used by other services, packages the project consists of the "SOLR-model", "SOLR-indexing", multiple "data-model"-projects and "common"-projects
+common projects to be re-used by other micro-services, packages, projects...

+the project consists of the "SOLR-model", "SOLR-indexing", multiple "data-model"-projects and "common"-projects

 ## How To build